Patrick Dewaere

 Patrick Dewaere (26 January 1947 – 16 July 1982) was a French film actor.
 Born in Saint-Brieuc, Côtes-d'Armor, he was the son of French actress Mado Maurin.
-Actor from a young age, his career lasted more than 21 years, until his suicide in Paris, in 1982.
+An actor from a young age, his career lasted more than 21 years until his suicide in Paris, in 1982.

 Career

 Early life

-Patrick Dewaere was the third child of an actors family.
-Under the direction of his mother, Mado Maurin, Patrick, his four brothers and his sister played in movies and television series.
+Patrick Dewaere was the third child of an actor's family.
+His biological father, Michel Têtard, was a lyricist who had an affair with Dewaere's mother, Mado Maurin, who was married to Pierre-Marie Bourdeaux.
+Dewaere grew up believing Bourdeaux was his biological father.
+After Dewaere's parents divorced, his mother remarried Georges Collignon, who sexually abused Dewaere as a child.
+Under the direction of his mother, Dewaere, his four brothers and his sister performed in movies and television series.
 The family lived in Paris.
 Dewaere attended the Cours Hattemer, a private school.

 One of his first TV appearances was in 1961, when he was 14 years old.
 He appeared in a video for the song "Nuits d'Espagne" by Dalida.
 Later, he was a promising and popular French actor in the late 1960s and 1970s.

 Debuts as "Patrick Dewaere"

 At the age of 17, Dewaere learned that he was not the biological child of his mother’s ex-husband, Pierre-Marie Bourdeaux, but that of conductor and singer Michel Têtard.
 In 1968, he took the name of "Dewaere" which his maternal great-grandmother inspired him.
 A year earlier, he had met his first wife, Sotha, an actress who co-founded the Café de la Gare, an experimental theatre.
 They separated in 1970 but remained married for eleven years.

 From 1968, he collaborated with the Café de la Gare, where he met Miou-Miou and Gérard Depardieu, with whom he made a breakthrough after many secondary roles in various films, in the scandalous comedy Going Places.
 Miou-Miou became Dewaere’s companion and the mother of his daughter Angèle (1974).
 She left Dewaere for singer Julien Clerc, shortly before the shooting of F...like Fairbanks, in which both play a couple in separation.